websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 # Installing Elasticsearch

 > Latest Supported Elasticsearch Version: 7.7
-> Available: Liferay DXP 7.2 SP??? and Liferay DXP 7.3
+> Available: Liferay DXP 7.2 SP3+ and Liferay DXP 7.3 GA4+

 You should always install the latest [supported version](https://help.liferay.com/hc/sections/360002103292-Compatibility-Matrix) of Elasticsearch for Liferay DXP.
 Whether installing DXP and Elasticsearch clusters in a local on-premise configuration, installing single-node testing or development servers for each, or setting up a production Docker installation, this guide walks you through the setup procedure for the latest supported version of Elasticsearch.